Crave-Trinity/crave-trinity-frontend/README.md

 ## 1️⃣ How to Ensure CRAVE DaaS Is Ethical & “Do No Harm”
 ✅ 1.
 Full Anonymization & Aggregation
-- **We never sell individual user data.**
+- We never sell individual user data.
-- **Only aggregate craving insights** (e.g., "20% of users log sugar cravings after 8 PM").
+- Only aggregate craving insights (e.g., "20% of users log sugar cravings after 8 PM").
-- Use **differential privacy techniques** (adding statistical noise) to prevent reverse engineering.
+- Use differential privacy techniques (adding statistical noise) to prevent reverse engineering.

 ✅ 2.
 No Behavioral Manipulation or Addiction Optimization
-- Some companies use DaaS for **exploitative targeting** (e.g., increasing fast-food cravings).
+- Some companies use DaaS for exploitative targeting (e.g., increasing fast-food cravings).
-- CRAVE **only licenses data for wellness, behavioral health, and research applications.**
+- CRAVE only licenses data for wellness, behavioral health, and research applications.
-- **We refuse partnerships that explicitly aim to exploit cravings for higher sales.**
+- We refuse partnerships that explicitly aim to exploit cravings for higher sales.

 ✅ 3.
 Transparency & User Control
 - Users should always know how their data is used.
-- Implement an **opt-in/opt-out model** where users choose whether their anonymized data contributes to research.
+- Implement an opt-in/opt-out model where users choose whether their anonymized data contributes to research.
-- **Give users insights back**—our analytics should benefit the individual as much as the companies using it.
+- Give users insights back—our analytics should benefit the individual as much as the companies using it.

 ✅ 4.
 Align With Research & Public Health Interests
-- Partner with **NIH, public health agencies, & research orgs** to ensure data benefits addiction science.
+- Partner with NIH, public health agencies, & research orgs to ensure data benefits addiction science.
 - Monetization should come from ethical health/wellness-focused applications, not impulse-driven consumerism.

 ✅ 5.
 No Credit or Risk-Based Consumer Profiling
-- Avoid partnerships where craving data could be **used against individuals** (e.g., credit scoring based on impulsive purchases).
+- Avoid partnerships where craving data could be used against individuals (e.g., credit scoring based on impulsive purchases).
 - We don’t sell data to insurers, financial rik assessors, or predatory lenders.

 ---

 Investors may think there’s no money in cravings management.
 They’re wrong.
 * 💡 In 1-2 years, privacy-first, ethically sourced DaaS will be valuable; the market is shifting to trustworthy data sets.
-- Impulse control isn’t niche—it’s the **core of performance, addiction, stress, dopamine loops, and digital overstimulation.**
+- Impulse control isn’t niche—it’s the core of performance, addiction, stress, dopamine loops, and digital overstimulation.
 - We start where others don’t: grassroots traction → AI-driven insights → B2B, healthcare, and digital therapeutics.

 ---

 ### 🔑 How We Win
-* ✅ Organic growth → AI-backed personalized insights → B2B healthcare SaaS on Daas
+* ✅ Organic growth → AI-backed personalized insights → B2B healthcare SaaS on DaaS
 * ✅ Turn cravings data into a next-gen addiction & impulse control platform
 * ✅ Make CRAVE as viral as Duolingo streaks—dopamine resilience at scale